akkaliyar/ai-competition-2025/backend/RAILWAY_DEPLOYMENT.md

 2. Monitor the build logs for any errors
 3. Check the health endpoint: `https://your-app.railway.app/health`

+### Pre-Deployment Checklist:
+- ✅ Run `node fix-package-lock.js` to ensure package-lock.json is synchronized
+- ✅ Commit the updated package-lock.json to your repository
+- ✅ Ensure all source files are committed

 ### If Build Fails:
 1. Go to your project's "Deployments" tab
 2. Click on the failed deployment